microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 Custom Vision.

-Just like with Computer Vision, you can train transfer learning models programatically using the API, but Custom Vision also provides a convenient Web UI for training models.
+Just like with Computer Vision, you can train transfer learning models programmatically using the API, but Custom Vision also provides a convenient Web UI for training models.
 Let's use that now to train a model for the Shop by Photo feature of Tailwind Traders.